 Configuring Pocomail & Barca

-- Current HTML-based messages are not displayed properly.
+- HTML-based messages may not display properly.

 Current User?
 Get the Latest Version